-Regular entry Colombia January- June
+Regular entry Colombia January-June

 In Ecuador, from January to March 2019, the number of official entries dropped by half, mainly due to the requirement that people present their certificate for criminal record at the entry point.
 In addition, the number of irregular entries are estimated to have increased by 29%.
 This restriction exposed persons to additional risks and practices that were not common in Ecuador prior to the measure, such as smuggling and extortion.
-Restrictions to the access to the territory in Ecuador were temporary suspended by the Constitutional Court in late March.
+In late March, Ecuador's Constitutional Court temporarily suspended the restriction.

-Regular entry in Peru has been affected by a new resolution which is applicable as of 15 June 2019 according to which, Venezuelans will require a visa issued by Peruvian Consular services to be allowed entry in the territory.
-In addition, accelerated procedures at the borders, have been put in place for those seeking asylum.
+Regular entry in Peru has been affected by a new resolution which is applicable as of 15 June, 2019, under which Venezuelans will require a visa issued by Peruvian Consular services to be allowed entry in the territory.
+In addition, accelerated procedures at the borders have been put in place for those seeking asylum.

-Subsequently, on 20 June, 2019, Chile introduced new visa requirements for Venezuelans to enter the country as tourists.
-Until then, Venezuelans could still enter Chile as tourists without a visa, if they could prove that they had enough funds to support themselves during their stay.
+Subsequently, on 20 June, 2019, Chile introduced new visa requirements for Venezuelans seeking to enter the country as tourists.
+Until then, Venezuelans could still enter Chile as tourists without a visa, provided they could prove that they had enough funds to support themselves during their stay.
 Many tried several times to enter Chile, running out of resources and were compelled to sleep outdoors in Peru with limited access to food.
 Additionally, some are resorting to irregular border crossings, through unsafe and mined areas.
-Despite the fact that Chile considers to have cleaned 92% of the mines installed on its borders, the demining operations continue particularly at the northern border (Arica), where most of the Venezuelans attempt to enter Chile.
+Despite the fact that Chile considers to have cleaned 92% of the mines along its borders, demining operations continue--particularly at the northern border (Arica), where most of the Venezuelans attempt to enter Chile11.

 Regular entry in Chile has also been affected by increasing border restrictions.
-Protection monitoring reports from May 2019 refer to 43 instances of denial of entry, a considerable increase if compared with 14 cases reported in March, and 5 cases reported in January.
-Refusal of entry at regular border points often triggers an increase in irregular entries and the establishment of informal smuggling networks with the associated protection risks.
+Protection monitoring reports from May 2019 refer to 43 instances of denial of entry, a considerable increase from the 14 cases reported in March, and 5 cases reported in January.
+Refusal of entry at regular border points often triggers an increase in irregular entries and the establishment of informal smuggling networks, with the associated protection risks.